mental health at work

 Fenturi’s “Mental Health @ work” activity demonstrates the potential digital based learning has for reaching people at scale to develop awareness, understanding and deliver support.

-The activity takes about ten minutes to complete and is broken down into three main sections.
+The activity takes about fifteen minutes to complete and is broken down into three main sections.
 The first part explores what is meant by mental health and typical misconceptions people have about the topic.
-It breaks down common types of poor mental health and asks the learner to reflect on the type of language people use that can be unhelpful and indicates a lack of knowledge.
+It breaks down common types of poor mental health and asks the learner to reflect on the type of language people use that can be unhelpful, indicating a lack of knowledge.

 The third part of the activity is about how to support other people.
 An interactive scenario simulates a conversation where the learner attempts to support a colleague at work.
 The learner is asked to make choices on how best to react within the flow of realistic dialogue, highlighting the importance of open questions and the sensitivity of appropriate language.

-We have been very pleased to collaborate with Luke Adebiyi recently as we developed our thinking and created a webinar to accompany this course.
+We have been very pleased to collaborate with Luke Adebiyi as we developed our thinking.
 Luke is Group Wellbeing and Diversity lead at Capital International Banking group and Trustee of Inspire UK, the mental health charity.
 He said this about the course: “Day to day triggers that all of us can sometimes feel is ‘normal’ potentially isn’t and can ultimately make us forget easy signs that contribute towards negative wellbeing, or spot signs in others.
 This course really highlights these points in more detail, giving participants a personal checklist that signposts changes to their working day.
 Digital technology allows us to do well, by doing good and this course gives users the opportunity to delve deeper into Mental Health, wherever they may be”

 Where are we with mental health?